-Reporting Instructions: All C. difficile LabID Events must be reported by location and separately and independently of events reported using the C. difficile Infection Surveillance reporting option and/or HAI reporting.
+Reporting Instructions: All C. difficile LabID Events must be reported by location and separately and independently of Events reported using the C. difficile Infection Surveillance reporting option and/or HAI reporting.

-Numerator: Data is reported using the Laboratory-Identified MDRO or CDI Event form (CDC 57.128).
+Numerator: Data will be reported using the Laboratory-Identified MDRO or CDI Event form (CDC 57.128).